Sussex-Invisibles/AmellieAnalysis/scripts/README.md

 10. The maximum residual time for the direct beam spot box cut
 11. The minimum residual time for the reflected beam spot box cut
 12. The maximum residual time for the reflected beam spot box cut
+13. The string "MC" or "raw" to describe the type of root file being used.